 Many leaders view raising money as a means to get back to doing the work they really care about.

 The reality is your work with donors is just as important as the cause you serve.
-Let me say that again for everyone in the back…the people benefiting from your organization’s work include both the recipient and the one giving.
+Let us say that again for everyone in the back…the people benefiting from your organization’s work include both the recipient and the one giving.

 Be known for solving a problem.